JakubSzuber/Score-Counter-Game/README.md

 - Good to have pycharm

 ## What I learned
-- How to plan and expand projects
+- How to plan and creating project from scratch and expand existing projects with new features
-- How to use my knowledge into creating project
+- How to use my knowledge of python and programming into actually creating project
-- Good devision project into separated files which works with each other
+- Good division project into separated files which works with each other
-- Put wole code into classes and functions (OOP)
+- Put most code into classes and functions (OOP approach)
-- Get in the habit of writing code frequently and adding descriptive comments
+- Get in the habit of writing code frequently and writing it clean with descriptive comments
-- Working with Git into pycharm
+- Working with Git (aspecially into pycharm)

 ### Used technologies
 `Python 3.10`, `Git`